openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 ## Using gRPC unary calls

-The helper class `StreamClient` supports only the calls using unary gRPC calls.
+The helper class `StreamClient` supports using unary gRPC calls.
 In that case it should be initialized with a parameter `streaming_api=False`.
 It sends the frames to the model server asynchronously but each of them is stateless and each request can be processed independently.
-The key advantage of that mode is easier load balancing and scalability because each request could be routed to a different instance of the model server or a different compute node.
+The key advantage of that mode is easier load balancing and scalability, because each request could be routed to a different instance of the model server or a different compute node.

 Such use case with the unary calls with a horizontal text analysis can be followed based on [this document](../../horizontal_text_detection/python/).